 - All car, 4x4, van and truck tyres sold by National.

-However, the tyre label will not
+However, the tyre label will not apply to:

 - non road-legal tyres (e.g. racing tyres)

 These provisions become law on 1st November 2012, and shall apply to all car and van tyres which are manufactured from 1st July 2012.

 - From November 2012, all car, 4x4 and van tyres sold by National Tyres and Autocare must contain the EU Tyre Label.

 - Tyre labels must be clearly displayed on all tyres.

 - Before you make a purchase, a fitter must show/explain to you what the values on the tyre label mean in terms of FUEL EFFICIENCY, WET GRIP AND EXTERNAL NOISE to give you the opportunity to make an informed choice.

 - The tyre label values will also be included on your invoice.